tdalon/ahk/docs/_pages/Teamsy.md

 You can download the portable standalone compiled .exe here: [Download Teamsy.exe](https://github.com/tdalon/ahk/raw/main/PowerTools/Teamsy.exe)

 The source code is available here: https://github.com/tdalon/ahk

+It is recommended to also download the PowerTools.ini file.

 ## Feature Highlights